g0ulartleo/mirante-alerts/README.md

 ### Adding a new alarm
-Simply create a new yaml file in the `alarms` directory.
+Simply create a new yaml file in the `config/alarms` directory.
 The path of the file be reflected in the URL of the alarm.

 ## Components